 Street Murals – Thanks to SCAD's presence and a thriving local art scene, you'll find numerous colorful murals scattered throughout the city.
-Most of my favorites can be found in or near the Starland Arts District, including the beautiful Georgia Bees mural by Mary Lacy.
+Most of my favorites are in the Starland Arts District, including the beautiful Georgia Bees mural by Mary Lacy.

 Mansion on Forsyth Park – Once a single-family home, the Mansion on Forsyth currently operates as a 5-star hotel.
 The historic building houses a carefully curated art collection of more than 400 original pieces.
 [NOTE: If you're seeking accommodations in Savannah, this is one of my top 5 hotel recommendations in the area.] | Check current rates.

 Whew.
 Still with me?
-This is turning into a huge list of things to do in Savannah GA, but that's only because there's a LOT to cover.
-My love for River Street Sweets runs deep, but it's not the only place in town to satisfy a sweet tooth.
+This is turning into a huge list of things to do in Savannah GA!
+That's only because there's a LOT to cover.
+My love for River Street Sweets runs deep, but it's not the only place to satisfy your sweet tooth.
 Here are a few additional favorites…

 Back in the Day Bakery | 2403 Bull Street – Want to feel as if you've stepped back in time?
 Try ducking into this vintage bakery & expresso shop in the heart of the Starland Arts District.
 The ladies behind the counter wear red lipstick, bandanas and denim, reminiscent of “Rosie the Riveter”.